 Name Education/Credentials Title Attar, Lynnette Received a Bachelor of Arts degree in Gender, Women, and Sexuality Studies from University of Washington in 2021.
-Online Success Coach Boucher, Kevin Received a BS in Electrical Engineering from California State Polytechnic University in 1989.
-Academic Technology and Media Coordinator Davenport, Sara Received a Masters of Business Administration in Human Resources from Everest University in 2015, a Bachelor of Science in Higher Education Management from Everest University in 2013 and an Associate of Applied Science in Medical Assisting from Western Business College in 2002 Academic Dean Farrell, John Received a Doctorate of Health Education from Still University-School of Health Management in 2012, a Master of Arts in Applied Theology from Marylhurst University in 2005 and a Bachelor of Arts degree in Psychology and Philosophy from North Central College in 1987 Academic Services Coordinator Hill, Shayna Received a Master of Science in Library Science from The Catholic University of America in 2006 and a Bachelor of Arts in Music from Pacific University in 2000 Registrar Topper, Ted Received a Bachelor degree in Grassroots Socio-Political Leadership from Western Washington University in 2023.
-Test Proctor
+Online Success Coach Davenport, Sara Received a Masters of Business Administration in Human Resources from Everest University in 2015, a Bachelor of Science in Higher Education Management from Everest University in 2013 and an Associate of Applied Science in Medical Assisting from Western Business College in 2002.
+Academic Dean Farrell, John Received a Doctorate of Health Education from Still University-School of Health Management in 2012, a Master of Arts in Applied Theology from Marylhurst University in 2005 and a Bachelor of Arts degree in Psychology and Philosophy from North Central College in 1987.
+Academic Services Coordinator Hill, Shayna Received a Master of Science in Library Science from The Catholic University of America in 2006 and a Bachelor of Arts in Music from Pacific University in 2000.
+Registrar Rhee, Lauren Received an Associate Degree from Clark College in 2024.
+Test Proctor Skousen, Green Received a Bachelor of Science in Psychology degree from Utah State University in 2021.
+Academic Technology and Media Coordinator